Seán T. O'Kelly: Early life

-O'Kelly was born in inner-city Dublin, although his exact place of birth is disputed.
-Baptised as John, he was the eldest son of Samuel O'Kelly, a boot and shoemaker of Berkley Road, by his marriage to Catherine O'Dea, and had three sisters and four brothers, two of whom were educated by Patrick Pearse at St Enda's School.
+O'Kelly was born on 25 June 1882 at 55 Wellington Street in inner-city Dublin.
+Baptised as John Thomas Kelly, he was the eldest son of Samuel O'Kelly, a boot and shoemaker, by his marriage to Catherine O'Dea.
+He was a twin to a sister, Anna Maria.
+When John and Anna Maria's births were registered by their mother on 24 October 1882, she provided their dates of birth as 25 August 1882, likely to avoid paying a fine for late registration.

+O'Kelly had three sisters and five brothers, two of whom were educated by Patrick Pearse at St Enda's School.

 O'Kelly's first school was the Sisters of Charity, in Mountjoy Street (1886–1890), then the Christian Brothers School in St Mary's Place (1890–1894).
 His senior school education was at O'Connell School, a Christian Brothers school in North Richmond Street (1894–1898).
 O'Kelly joined the National Library of Ireland in 1898 as a junior assistant to T. W. Lyster, remaining there until 1902, and becoming a subscriber to the Celtic Literary Society.
 The same year, he joined the Gaelic League, becoming a member of the governing body in 1910 and general secretary in 1915.
 He was appointed manager of An Claidheamh Soluis, which included amongst its editors the revolutionary leaders of Sinn Féin.

 Active in Sinn Féin

 He went to work almost immediately for Arthur Griffith, at the Gaelic League on the organization's administration papers.
 He came to Griffith's notice the previous years joining the Irish Republican Brotherhood as a member of the esoteric Bartholomew Teeling Circle from 1901.
 O'Kelly joined Sinn Féin, then a small dual-monarchist, capitalist party, immediately at its inception in 1905, as one of its founders.
 He became a joint-honorary secretary of the movement from 1908, remaining in the post until 1925.
 In 1906, he was elected to Dublin Corporation, and retained the seat for the Inns Quay Ward until 1924.
 One acolyte campaigner was Thomas Kelly, who joined him in pressing the government for improved municipal drainage schemes for Dublin's slums.

 Like Father Michael O'Flanagan, O'Kelly was chosen to make an Irish language address to the Pope Pius X, in 1908.
 Both men were bilingual party members promoting Irish culture.
 O'Kelly was one of the establishing members of the Irish Volunteers in 1913.
 In August 1914, he agitated to suppress the landing of arms at Kilcoole, County Wicklow.

 In March 1915, O'Kelly went to New York City, to inform Clan Na Gael of the plans for a rising in Dublin by the IRB.
-Patrick Pearse appointed O'Kelly to be his Staff Captain in preparation for whenever the insurrection would take place.